Learn from some of our Supportive Employers about the benefits of employing Reservists.

 The City of Prospect in South Australia is home to more than 20,000 residents.

-Kerry Loughhead is the City of Prospect's Manager of Governance and Administration - a South Australian town which is home to over 20,000 residence.
+Kerry Loughhead is the City of Prospect's Manager of Governance and Administration - a South Australian town which is home to over 20,000 residents.

 Not having much previous experience or contact with the Australian Defence Force (ADF), Kerry was very excited about the opportunity to participate in Exercise Boss Lift, an employer engagement activity coordinated by Defence's Cadet, Reserve and Employer Support Division in northern Queensland.